 You might see these listed as normal or standard, but when you’re getting technical, they’re called regular duty.

 These come pressurized and are equipped for official tennis use.

-These are designed to last in spots above 4,000 feet above sea level where the air starts to thin out.
+Appropriately named, high altitude tennis balls are designed to be used in spots above 4,000 feet above sea level where the air starts to thin out.

 Are All Tennis Balls the Same?

 Nope.
 As you can see, there’s definite variety in the tennis ball types available for use.

 You don’t have extensive types to choose from, but they’re made differently to account for multiple circumstances of play.

 In addition to choosing the right ball for court surface, you can mix things up with colors as well.